astrohart/MFR/MFR.Renamers.Files.Interfaces/README.md

-Iterates recursively through a directory tree, starting at the folder with pathname `rootFolderPath` and replacing every occurrence of the text specified by the `findWhat` parameter with the text specified by the
+Iterates recursively through a directory tree, starting at the folder with pathname `rootFolderPath` and replacing every occurrence of the text specified by the `findWhat` and `replaceWith` parameters' arguments.
-`replaceWith`
-parameter.
-A case-sensitive, not-in-exact-word search is performed.

 ##### Returns